diomed/diomedia/quotes.md

 ― Tennessee Williams

+“This is my last message to you: in sorrow, seek happiness.”
+― Fyodor Dostoyevsky, The Brothers Karamazov

 Crocodiles are easy.
 They try to kill and eat you.
 People are harder.
 Sometimes they pretend to be your friend first.
 - Steve Irwin (1962-2006)